Honesty · Acceptance · Empathy

 At Lifetime Therapy I am a Counsellor, Clinical Supervisor and Group Enabler.
 I have also lectured in Counselling and Supervision.
 I am an accredited and registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical framework.

-Qualifications · BA (Hons), PGCE, RegMBACP (Accred), Dip Couns Cert Supervision(level 6)
+Qualifications · MA, PGCE, RegMBACP (Accred), Dip Couns Cert Supervision(level 6)

 Training, qualifications & experience